Stuttgart Airport: Coach

 From the regional cities of Esslingen am Neckar, Reutlingen, Tübingen and Kirchheim exists a connection by coach.
 Additionally, German long-distance coach operators DeinBus and Flixbus maintain their stop for Stuttgart on the airport grounds with direct connections to several major cities.

 Suburban railway

 Stuttgart Airport can be easily reached within 30 minutes from the city's main railway station using the Stuttgart suburban railway S2 or S3 from Stuttgart Flughafen/Messe station.

 Future long-distance railway

 It is planned to connect the airport with the future Stuttgart - Ulm high-speed railway line currently under construction as part of the major Stuttgart 21 railway redevelopment program.
 Therefore, a new long-distance train station will be built on the airport's grounds near the existing suburban railway station.
 The new station, which will be served by ICE high-speed trains will be connected to the new line by an underground loop track.
-The Stuttgart-Ulm line is scheduled to be opened in 2020 while the new airport connection is planned to be inaugurated in 2022.
+The Stuttgart-Ulm line is scheduled to be opened in 2020.
+As of 2019, the airport connection is planned to commence operation in late 2025, versus an initial estimate of 2019 (made in 2010).